Q: Perri or Jesse? Who am I talking to?

 Q: What happens if you are sick!?

-A: If one of your primary photographers (Jesse or Perri) is hospitalized, the other would become the primary photographer on your wedding day.
-We are also a part of a large photography community here on the Gulf Coast and have many professional friends whom we can refer or cover for us.
-That being said, we take our jobs, reputation, and livelihoods very (very) seriously and have not missed an event in all of our 11 years of shooting weddings.
+A: If one of your primary photographers (Jesse or Perri) is hospitalized, the other would become the primary photographer on your wedding day and we would hire on a second shooter.
+We are a part of a large photography community here on the Gulf Coast and have many professional friends whom we can refer or cover for us.
+That being said, we take our jobs, reputation, and livelihoods very (very!) seriously and have not missed an event in all of our 12 years of shooting weddings.

 Q: How many photographers will I have on my wedding day?